bmcglauser/bookmooch-go/README.md

 - `git clone https://github.com/bmcglauser/bookmooch-go`
 2. Enter the directory:
 - `cd bookmooch-go`
-3. Install dependencies and start the server, using localhost:4000:
+3. Install back-end dependencies with `cd server && npm install` and create your own .env file in the server folder with this single line of code:
-- `cd server && npm install`
+- `JWT_SECRET=somestring`
-- `npm run start`
+4. Start the server, using localhost:4000 with `npm run start`
-on success, you should get a console output of `🚀 Server ready at http://localhost:4000/`
+- on success, you should get a console output of `🚀 Server ready at http://localhost:4000/`
-4. Open another terminal in the directory and do the same for the client:
+5. Open another terminal in the directory and do the same for the client with `cd client && npm install`
-- `cd client && npm install`
+- (if you plan on using your real BookMooch account to request books, follow the .env.example file in your own .env file within the client folder.
+It is fine to skip this step)
-- `npm run start`
+- run `npm run start`
-5. A window will automatically open with the client, but in a distorted desktop view.
+6. A window will automatically open with the client, but in a distorted desktop view.
 Open the developer tools.
-6. Select 'Toggle device toolbar' from the Elements tab, in the upper left of the panel.
+7. Select 'Toggle device toolbar' from the Elements tab, in the upper left of the panel.
 Select a mobile device at the top of the window (I designed using iPhone X).
-7. Navigate away from localhost to any other page.
+8. Navigate away from localhost to any other page.
 Return to localhost:3000 *using the address bar* - please note clicking 'Back' to return will not prompt the browser to automatically resize.
-8. You should now see the app in the correct proportion and are now ready to explore the full extent of Bookmooch Go.
+9. You should now see the app in the correct proportion and are now ready to explore the full extent of Bookmooch Go.
 Enjoy!

 ## Authors
 - Founder/Lead developer: Brett Glauser - [GitHub profile](https://www.github.com/bmcglauser)